bombardirr/angular_AG/README.md

-Read this first
+Read this first, please.

 This version shows the outcome through the console.
 Copy and paste your auth Google translate API key to the "key" property of the TranslatorService class.
-The app will not work without this "key"
+The app will not work without this "key."

+Refactoring stage now.

 # GTranslate